The Cerro Chajnantor Atacama Telescope (CCAT)

 The site: Cerro Chajnantor, Chile

 CCAT relies on superb submillimeter weather conditions.
 At 5612 m on Cerro Chajnantor, about 600 m above ALMA, the CCAT site has a median PWV of about 0.7 mm during the winter.
 The best water vapor conditions are around 0.2 mm, comparable tosouth pole conditions.
+The Chilean government granted land for CCAT on January 9, 2014 (Cornell press release).

 As well as being substantially larger and more sensitive than existing submillimeter telescopes, CCAT will be the first large submillimeter telescope designed specifically for wide field imaging.
 Hence it will provide an unparalleled abilityto address key astronomical questions by mapping large areas of the sky.
 The scientific priorities include: